Saric-Group/archaea_chromosome_seg/README.md

 # LAMMPS simulations

-In the lammps directory, you will find a compiled LAMMPS executable lmp_mpi (compiled on Ubuntu 22.04.5).
-We however recommend to recompile the executable, following the steps listed in "Compiling LAMMPS"
+After compling LAMMPS following the steps listed in "Compiling LAMMPS", you should obtain an exectuable lmp_mpi.

 ## Initial state creation